Four Ways to Conduct One-Way ANOVA with Python

 ANOVA table

-As can be seen in the ANOVA table above, we get the degrees of freedom, the mean square error, F- and p-values, as well as the partial eta squared when using pingouin.
+As shown in the ANOVA table above, we obtain the degrees of freedom, the mean square error, the F- and p-values, and the partial eta squared using pingouin.

 Pairwise Comparisons in Python (Tukey-HSD)

 One neat thing with Pingouin is that we can also carry post-hoc tests.
-We are now going to carry out the Tukey-HSD test as a follow up on our ANOVA.
-This is also very simple we use the pairwise_tukey method to carry out the pairwise comparisons:
+We will now conduct the Tukey-HSD test as a follow-up to our ANOVA.
+This is also very simple; we use the pairwise_tukey method to carry out the pairwise comparisons:

 pt = pg.pairwise_tukey(dv='weight', between='group', data=df)